paolomandica/PINLab/linux_guide.md

 To access the workstations from a non-sapienza network you have to use a VPN that you can download and setup by following the guide at [this link](https://web.uniroma1.it/infosapienza/servizio-vpn-di-ateneo).

+After installing the VPN, connect to this server: `castore.uniroma1.it` and use your sapienza credentials to login (_name.surname@uniroma1.it_).

 ### SSH

 #### Passwd-free connection